 One common misconception that I encounter regarding CMDBs is that organizations think that it’s enough to just build and then task your staff with keeping it updated.
 But that’s a big mistake.
 A CMDB is not a static inventory of components.
 It must be dynamic, updating as often as today’s ephemeral IT environments do in regards to software service management.

 That means data inputs must be automated, providing a moment-to-moment account of the rate of change inherent with today’s cloud-forward, IT environments.
 If your CMDB is incomplete, out of date, or if the data that populates it is inaccurate, the effects on operations management and the health of your service desk, business services, and IT enterprise will suffer.

 CIs are described in a CMDB by the data relative to their configuration and operation.
 Because CIs are typically associated with assets within the IT environment, there may be confusion between configuration management and asset management.
 But it’s important￼ to understand the differences between CMDB and Asset Management, taking us to the next point.

 Assets are the pieces of an IT operations environment that comprise not only of the full array of CIs your enterprise relies on to function but also the terms and settings—contractual and otherwise—associated with each component.
 Typically, there is a dollar value and a terms of services agreement associated with each asset.
 Therefore, they must be managed according to those terms, as well as financially, as each asset depreciates according to a lifecycle management program.
 There may also be departmental accounting requirements or partner dependencies that also require monitoring.

 Even though assets are inventoried in a CMDB, asset management occurs apart from operations according to a lifecycle management program.
 How an asset is functioning is relevant to your CMDB, however.
-For example, when the software license expires it is relevant to asset management.
+For example, when the management software license expires it is relevant to asset management.
 Failure to follow a proper asset management plan can result in sub-optimal IT operations and conditions like a breach of contract, or degradation of security.

 What’s incident management?